tecladocode/web-dev-bootcamp/curriculum/section06/lectures/08_accessing_mongodb_with_compass_and_atlas/README.md

 ## Whitelist Your Connection IP Address

-An IP address is a unique numeric identifier for a device connecting to a network.
+An IP address is a unique numeric identifier for a device connected to a network.
 In Atlas, you can only connect to a cluster from a trusted IP address.
-Within Atlas, you can create a list of trusted IP addresses, referred to as a whitelist, that can be used to connect to your cluster and access your data.
+Within Atlas you can create a list of trusted IP addresses, referred to as a whitelist, that can connect to your cluster and access your data.
+Any IP address not present in the whitelist will not be able to connect to your cluster.

 * From your *clusters* view, click the **Connect** button for your cluster: